padam56/Levee_Web_Detection/README.md

 # Levee_Fault_Detection_WebApp
-A web application for detecting levee issues such as sandboils, seepage, cracks, and more.
-Includes image adjustment tools and feedback options to improve detection accuracy.

 A web-based application for automated detection of levee-related anomalies such as sandboils, seepage, cracks, and more.
 The system uses deep learning-based semantic segmentation models to identify structural faults in real-time.
 This tool is designed to assist infrastructure monitoring teams in making faster, more accurate decisions by providing both visual and quantitative feedback on possible defect areas.